 Bringing Home a New Snowshoe Cat: One-Time Costs

-Once you’ve decided to go shopping for your Snowshoe cat, your one-time costs will ultimately depend on where you find her.
+Once you’ve decided to go shopping for your Snowshoe cat, your one-time costs will ultimately depend on where you find them.
 Chances are you’ll be paying a rather large sum to a breeder, but we’ll get into that a little further down.

 Unfortunately, the days of picking up a free purebred kitten from the neighbors are largely over.
-In order to avoid backyard breeders and kitten mills, you should only take home a kitten that has been taken care of by her mother (of course) and a breeder that knows what they are doing.
+In order to avoid backyard breeders and kitten mills, you should only take home a kitten that has been taken care of by their mother (of course) and a breeder that knows what they are doing.

-It’s not often you can find a purebred cat available for adoption at your local shelter or through a rescue organization.
-But it’s not unheard of.
-If you’re determined to bring home a rescued Snowshoe, check online with some online clubs and through social media, and you might find one someday!
+It’s not often you can find a purebred cat available for adoption at your local shelter or through a rescue organization, but it’s not unheard of.
+If you’re determined to bring home a rescued Snowshoe, check online with some online clubs and through social media and you might find one someday!

 Other than giving an unlucky cat a chance at having a happier life, you’ll also be bringing home a cat (or kitten) that has been checked by a vet and spayed or neutered.

 The Snowshoe is a little more difficult to find than most other purebreds, so not only will you need to pay for the kitten, but you might need to pay for shipping costs as well.
 However, the breeder will have had your kitten spayed or neutered and their first shots as well as a health check, which is all included in the price of the kitten.

 If you’re lucky enough to live close to a Snowshoe cattery, then that should save you some money.
 If not, shipping costs can range from $200 to $3,000, depending on where you’re located.

 Just make absolutely sure that the breeder is a reputable and responsible cat breeder before you start dealing with them.